 - 1. Maintain a climate of mutual respect and dignity, which will strengthen students' self-concept and promote confidence to learn. - 2.
 Demonstrate interest, enthusiasm and concern for student health, safety, and achievement. - 3.
 Know district policies and enforce them in a fair and consistent manner. - 4.
-Be familiar with and enforce all Local, State and Federal laws, rules and regulations. - 5.
-Communicate to students: - Expectations for students - Board approved Code of Conduct - 6.
+Be familiar with and enforce all Local, State and Federal laws, prohibited student conduct and regulations. - 5.
+Communicate to students: - a.
+Expectations for students - b.
+Board approved Code of Conduct - 6.
 Communicate regularly with students, parents, and other staff members concerning safety.